 My daughter was a struggling reader until she turned 11.
-It was not for a lack of trying.
+It was not for lack of trying.
 We began reading lessons the day she turned six.
-For the next five years, we practiced sight words, phonics, visual discrimination skills, gross motor skills, and auditory skills.
-We even had an evaluation completed to assess if she had specific learning challenges we needed to address.
-Basically, we did everything we could to ensure she had the skills she needed to read, and we gave her plenty of opportunities to practice reading.
+We practiced sight words, phonics, visual discrimination skills, gross motor skills, and auditory skills for the next five years.
+We even had an evaluation completed assessing for learning challenges we needed to address.
+We did everything we could to ensure she had the skills she needed to read, and we gave her plenty of opportunities to practice reading.
 But it just didn’t click.

-Two of our values on our homeschool mission statement are for our children to
+Two of the values on our homeschool mission statement are for our children to